 Chemoembolization of the hepatic artery is a type of regional chemotherapy that may be used to treat cancer that has spread to the liver.
 This is done by blocking the hepatic artery (the main artery that supplies blood to the liver) and injecting anticancer drugs between the blockage and the liver.
 The liver's arteries then carry the drugs into the liver.
 Only a small amount of the drug reaches other parts of the body.
 The blockage may be temporary or permanent, depending on what is used to block the artery.
 The liver continues to receive some blood from the hepatic portal vein, which carries blood from the stomach and intestine.

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

-See Drugs Approved for Colon and Rectal Cancer for more information.
+For more information, see Drugs Approved for Colon and Rectal Cancer.

 Active surveillance is closely following a patient's condition without giving any treatment unless there are changes in test results.
 It is used to find early signs that the condition is getting worse.
 In active surveillance, patients are given certain exams and tests to check if the cancer is growing.
 When the cancer begins to grow, treatment is given to cure the cancer.
 Tests include the following: